oracle/python-oracledb/doc/src/user_guide/cqn.rst

                                    events=True)

 The default CQN connection mode means the database must be able to connect back to the application using python-oracledb in order to receive notification events.
-Alternatively, when using Oracle Database and Oracle Client libraries 19.4, or later, subscriptions can set the optional ``client_initiated`` parameter to True, see ``Connection.subscribe()`` below.
+When using Oracle Database 19.4 (or later), subscriptions can set the ``client_initiated`` parameter to *True*.
+For python-oracledb Thick mode, Oracle Client libraries 19.4 (or later) are additionally required for client initiated connections.
+See :ref:`create_subscription`.

 The default CQN connection mode typically means that the machine running python-oracledb needs a fixed IP address.
 Note :meth:`Connection.subscribe()`